Sovereign Credit Risk

 After completing the session, participants will further be able to explain the monetary assessment - which is the third part of assessing a sovereign's financial flexibility - including its factors such as the exchange rate regime, credibility of monetary policy and connect it to a country's development level of financial system and capital markets.

-Further the participants will be able to differentiate between foreign currency and local-currency debt in order to apply credit risk correctly on a specific financial institution's exposure.
+Finally, the participants will be able to differentiate between foreign-currency and local-currency debt in order to apply credit risk correctly to a specific debt instrument and learn what they should and what they could incorporate in their internal rating tools.

 12:30 - 13:30 Lunch